sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>

 - Open <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/local-dev-experience-set-up-dev-environment?view=azuresql&tabs=vscode">this reference</a>
-- If time and resrouces permit, install the components as listed in the steps at that reference
+- If time and resources permit, install the components as listed in the steps at that reference
 - If you do not have the resources on your system, or you do not have the time to follow those steps, review with the instructor and watch their demonstration of the process

 <p style="border-bottom: 1px solid lightgrey;"></p>